dabeir/HudlReader/HudlReader.Cli/README.txt

 Once you've created an "output.csv" file open it with the provided "Dashboard.html" file (Note you will need to open the dashboard.html in a browser first).

-Any time you receive a new hudl report just re-run the "HudlReader.exe" application and refresh the "Dashboard.html" file in your browser.
+Any time you receive a new hudl report just re-run the "HudlReader.Cli.exe" application and refresh the "Dashboard.html" file in your browser.